-These coasters make great gifts for newlyweds, new home owners or group gifts.
-You can make a bunch up at one time and keep them on hand for last minute gifts.
+These coasters make great gifts for newlyweds, new homeowners or group gifts.
+You can make a bunch up at one time and keep them on hand for last-minute gifts.
 Once you have the tutorial down, expand on the shape and pattern.
 You can write messages, stitch your favorite flower or even a monogram.
-The best thing about this project is that you do not need a lot of fancy or expensive supplies to make these coasters.
-The majority of the supplies you should have in your craft room or kitchen.

 - Duck Select Shelf Liner or Vinyl Aida (stitch over two on 14-count)

 - Yarn (using cheaper yarn is probably the best for your first try and do not use fuzzy yarn)